mintforpeople/robobo.py/README.md

 """
 Moves the wheels of the robot at the specified speeds during the specified time.
-  - If wait = True: (default value) it waits until the movement finishes.
+  - If wait = True: (default value) It waits until the movement finishes.
   - If wait = False: the movement starts and the execution of the following command is immediately launched.
 This implies that the robot can execute the movement of another motor while the wheels are running.